vlang/v/CONTRIBUTING.md

 your computer, say named nv/ (`git clone https://github.com/vlang/v nv`)
 3. `cd nv`
 4. `git remote add pullrequest https://github.com/YOUR_GITHUB_USERNAME/v`
-NB: the remote named `pullrequest` should point to YOUR own forked repo, not the main v repository!
+Note: The remote named `pullrequest` should point to YOUR own forked repo, not the main v repository!
 After this, your local cloned repository is prepared for making pullrequests, and you can just do normal git operations such as:
 `git pull` `git status` and so on.